 - Human Resources

-HM-534 Pinhole Dispersion Device characterizes dispersive properties of clay soils used in construction of earth embankments and dams.
+HM-534 Pinhole Dispersion Device characterizes the dispersive properties of clay soils used in the construction of earth embankments and dams.
 Water is directed through a small hole drilled through the compacted specimen.
-Observation of effluent cloudiness and final size of the pinhole qualitatively classifies soil dispersiveness.
-Additional computations of water flow rate may also be required.
-Comparison with other methods indicates that the pinhole test has the best correlation with the actual erosion characteristics of cohesive soils.
+Observation of effluent cloudiness and final size of the pinhole qualitatively classifies soil discursiveness.
+Additional computations of the water flow rate may also be required.
+A comparison with other methods indicates that the pinhole test has the best correlation with the actual erosion characteristics of cohesive soils.

 A stainless steel mold is held to the base by a unique clamping ring while the specimen is compacted.
 The end cap has a pilot hole for drilling the 1.0 mm (.040in) hole through the sample.
 All aluminum parts are anodized for corrosion resistance.
 Chamber and end-caps, mold, screens, base stand, a constant-head reservoir, tubing, pipet, and a tool for drilling the pinhole are included in HM-534.